ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.smartmeter/README.md

 * docs for webpage

 ## Changelog

+### 3.0.0 (2019-11-2x)
+* BREAKING CHANGE: Supports nodejs 8.x+ only, up to 12.x
+* support compact mode
+* update to latest library versions to fix problems and add special handling for some smart meters with broken firmware
+* Use "/dev/serial/by-id" paths on linux if available; add port selection to Admin
+* Add Sentry for error reporting

 ### 2.0.0 (2019-03-22)
 * BREAKING CHANGE: State names changed because * no longer supported.
 Is replaced by __ now because of possible collisions in state names with only one _